Sarthakkhare945/Catterpillar-Game/README.md

 # Catterpillar-Game

-<p>It's a game where the caterpillar have to eat the food.Eating the food will increase the score of user by using turtle</p>
+<p>It's a game where the caterpillar have to eat the food.Eating the food will increase the score of user.It is developed by using python's library named turtle</p>

 <h1>Imported Modules</h1>